 |For StreamBase release 10.3.0 and earlier, if you are running macOS 10.12 Sierra or later and you are having trouble getting StreamBase Studio 10.2 or 10.3 to start from its application bundle, see Starting StreamBase Studio on macOS Sierra.
 This issue is resolved as of StreamBase 10.4.0.|

 |The installation requirements of a JDK for command-line use are discussed in Installing a JDK.|

 TIBCO StreamBase Studio™ is provided on macOS as a client application to allow users to develop, debug, and test StreamBase EventFlow and TIBCO LiveView applications.
 StreamBase installations on macOS include a local-only copy of the StreamBase Runtime for running and testing your applications locally, on the same Mac computer as Studio.

 However, the StreamBase Runtime is explicitly not supported for build or production deployment purposes on Apple Mac machines.

 Expect the following important differences when working with StreamBase Studio on macOS compared to Studio on Windows:

 TIBCO strongly recommends using a two- or three-button mouse with StreamBase Studio on macOS.
 MacOS has strong support for two- and three-button mice based on its UNIX heritage.

 In many places, StreamBase documentation directs you to right-click to open the context menu.
-If you are using a two-button or three-button mouse on macOS, a right-click is invoked with right mouse button as on other platforms (or with the left mouse button if you have configured for left handed use).
-If you are using a trackpad, use a light two-finger tap to invoke the context menu (depending on Trackpad Preference settings), or use Control+
+If you are using a two-button or three-button mouse on macOS, a right-click is invoked with the right mouse button as on other platforms (or with the left mouse button if you have configured for left handed use).
+If you are using a trackpad, use a light two-finger tap to invoke the context menu (depending on Trackpad Preference settings), or use control+

 StreamBase Studio supports macOS's full screen feature.